theteatoast/theteatoast/README.md

 ### 🧠 About Me

-I break things for a living — ethically.
-Security isn’t just my job, it’s a puzzle I solve every day.
-I spend most of my time hunting bugs, auditing smart contracts, and writing about what I learn along the way.
+I spend most of my time hunting bugs, auditing smart contracts, and writing about what I learn along the way while building cool stuff.

 - 🔍 Top 100 global researcher on **Yogosha**
 - 🧑‍💻 Discovered **300+ verified vulnerabilities**